courselabs/kubernetes/labs/productionizing/README.md

 ## Self-healing apps with readiness probes

-We know Kubernetes restarts Pods when the container exits, but the app inside the container could be running but not responding - e.g. a web app returning `503` - and Kubernetes won't know.
+We know Kubernetes restarts Pods when the container exits, but the app inside the container could be running but not responding - like a web app returning `503` - and Kubernetes won't know.

 The whoami app has a nice feature we can use to trigger a failure like that.
 Start by running the app: